friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/lighting/generalInformation.md

 There are two major types of lighting implemented.
 Make sure to use the one that fits the scene the best or combine them.

-1. Lighting that effect the atmosphere.
-Even if the fragment does not contain a hit, the fragment is effected by the light.
+1. **Lighting that effect the atmosphere:** Even if the fragment does not contain a hit, the fragment is effected by the light.
     1. [Sunrise](sunriseLight.md)
     2. [Point Light](pointLight.md)
-2. Lighting that does not effect the atmosphere.
-The lighting only effects objects within the scene and changes the visual output of their surface.
+2. **Lighting that does not effect the atmosphere:** The lighting only effects objects within the scene and changes the visual output of their surface.
     1. [Lambertian Lighting](lambLight.md)
     2. [Blinn Phong Lighting](blinnPhongLight.md)
     3. [Toon Lighting](toonLight.md)